microsoft/aksworkshop/_entries/02-06 challenge6.md

 CosmosDB has a Mongo API driver so that you do not need to change any application code to port a MongoDB application to CosmosDB.

 > **Hint** Pay attention to the Cosmos DB metrics, especially around throttling, and scale up as needed.
+Use the capacity planner <https://www.documentdb.com/capacityplanner>

 ![Application components](media/cosmosdb.png)